 Since car insurance rates are based on the value of your car, you want to make sure your vehicle’s depreciation is considered.
 It’s a good idea to ask your insurance provider how much they factor depreciation into your premiums.
 Once you do, you can use this figure to negotiate rates with other car insurance providers.

-Note that if you own a car like a Honda or Toyota, your auto insurance company should reduce your rate by about 2.5 percent per year to account for depreciation.
-If you drive a luxury vehicle such as a BMW or Mercedes, that discount rate should go up, as high-end vehicles lose value even faster.
+Note that if you own a car like a Honda or Toyota, your auto insurance company should reduce your rate by about 2.5% per year to account for depreciation.
+If you drive a luxury vehicle such as a BMW or Mercedes, the size of the discount should increase, as high-end vehicles lose value even faster.